aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-csv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OTT to CSV?</h2>

+For a Python developer, the need to convert OTT to CSV may arise due to the requirement of the application.
+OTT is a text-based format used for creating documents, and CSV is a comma-separated values file format used for storing tabular data.
+Converting OTT to CSV can help to store the data in a structured format, which can be easily accessed and manipulated.

+<h2>How Aspose.Total Helps for OTT to CSV Conversion?</h2>
-For a Python developer, who is trying to add a OTT to CSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from OTT to CSV.
+The process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert OTT file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into the desired Microsoft Excel format.
+This way, the OTT file can be converted to CSV format.

+Aspose.Words for Python via .NET API is a powerful API for creating, editing, and converting documents.
+It supports a wide range of document formats, including OTT.
+It can be used to convert OTT to HTML, which can then be saved into the desired Microsoft Excel format.

+Aspose.Cells for Python via .NET API is a powerful API for creating, editing, and manipulating spreadsheets.
+It supports a wide range of spreadsheet formats, including CSV.
+It can be used to save the HTML file created by Aspose.Words for Python via .NET API into the desired Microsoft Excel format.

+By using Aspose.Total for Python via .NET API, the conversion process from OTT to CSV can be automated.
+It can help to save time and effort, and make the process more efficient.

 {{% /blocks/products/pf/feature-page-summary %}}